TCummings03/Capstone-Final-Project/README.md

 2. Get all observations where sqft = NaN
 3. Drop all NaN values from the smaller data frame
 4. Fit a linear regression model on the smaller data frame
-5. Take the obersvations where sqft = NaN and predict NaN values with linear model
+5. Take the observations where sqft = NaN and predict NaN values with linear model
 6. Add these predictions to the original data frame (fill in missing sqft values)

 After I had removed outliers, checked for duplicates, imputed missing values, and created all dummy variables, my data frame was ready for a machine learning model.
-Through this process, I was able to get hands on experience with messy data from the web and turn it into a manageable dataframe that was accessible.
+Through this process, I was able to get hands-on experience with messy data from the web and turn it into a manageable dataframe that was accessible.

 **Data Story**